Contact Us for a Free Consultation (213) 542-0979

 Law Enforcement in Los Angeles County

-When it comes to criminal defense, law enforcement are basically those individuals who investigate crimes.
-There are number of different branches of law enforcement.
-Sometimes people get confused.
-In Los Angeles, the main two branches of law enforcement state-wide are the sheriffs and the Los Angeles Police Department or LAPD.
-They investigate all crimes and their jurisdiction is carved up for them.
+When it comes to criminal defense, law enforcement is basically those individuals who investigate crimes.
+There are a number of different branches of law enforcement, and sometimes, people get confused.
+In Los Angeles, the main two branches of law enforcement state-wide are the sheriffs and the Los Angeles Police Department (LAPD).
+They investigate all crimes, and their jurisdiction is carved up for them.

-For example, the sheriffs control everything to the west of Valley Circle in the San Fernando Valley, while LAPD controls the rest of the Valley, but the sheriffs also have other jurisdictions like Calabasas and other areas across Los Angeles County.
+For example, the sheriffs control everything to the west of Valley Circle in the San Fernando Valley, while the LAPD controls the rest of the Valley.
+Still, the sheriffs also have other jurisdictions like Calabasas and other areas across Los Angeles County.

-So, as far as when a crime occurs, the jurisdiction is going to be dictated by whatever contract or LAPD have with the county.
-There are also other law enforcement branches that are federal.
-For example, the DEA – the Drug Enforcement Agency, Fire Arms and Tobacco.
+So, when a crime occurs, the jurisdiction is going to be dictated by whatever contract or LAPD has with the county.
+There are also other federal law enforcement branches, such as the DEA—the Drug Enforcement Agency—Fire Arms and Tobacco.
 It even runs deeper than that.

-For example, the California lottery has its own investigative branch, and then there's other state agencies that have investigative branches and then when they're done with their investigation on a case, they'll then turn that over to either the LAPD or the sheriff, depending on who has jurisdiction.
+For example, the California lottery has its own investigative branch, and there are other state agencies that have investigative branches.
+When they're done with their investigation on a case, they turn that over to either the LAPD or the sheriff, depending on who has jurisdiction.

 So, it is a bit complicated when it comes to trying to figure out who is in charge of what crime, but the authorities know.
-Sometimes there's confusion.
-People will get arrested by the sheriffs and the sheriffs will get confused about which jurisdiction controls a particular case and a lot of times they'll actually send them to the wrong court in Los Angeles and then that court will realize where the arrest took place and then they will change the court location.
-No court is going to deal with a case that's not in their jurisdiction.
+Sometimes, there needs to be more clarity.
+People will get arrested by the sheriffs, and the sheriffs will get confused about which jurisdiction controls a particular case, and a lot of times, they'll actually send them to the wrong court in Los Angeles, and then that court will realize where the arrest took place, and then they will change the court location.
+No court is going to deal with a case that's outside their jurisdiction.

 Investigating a Crime

-So, when law enforcement gets involved with a case, basically what they do – depending on how serious the case is and how sophisticated the case is, sometimes law enforcement will just make an arrest right on the spot and try to get a confession.
+So, when law enforcement gets involved with a case, they basically do what they do—depending on how serious and sophisticated the case is, sometimes they will just make an arrest right on the spot and try to get a confession.

 Other times, if it's a more serious case or a complicated case like sex crime case for example, or some sort of a fraud case where a lot of money is being stolen and records need to be reviewed and decisions need to be made and search warrants need to be executed, then they might coordinate with a prosecutorial branch like the District Attorney's Office or the City Attorney's Office.

-There's also code enforcement/law enforcement people who are involved.
-For example, with marijuana shops, if they're illegally operating in downtown Los Angeles, there are certain investigative agencies that deal with that and they will typically turn that over to the City Attorney to handle.
+There are also code enforcement/law enforcement people involved.
+For example, if marijuana shops are illegally operating in downtown Los Angeles, certain investigative agencies deal with that, and they will typically turn it over to the City Attorney to handle.

-So, just because the sheriffs and the Los Angeles Police Department are the most visible law enforcement officers in Los Angeles, that doesn't mean that they're the only ones that are out there investigating.
-They have other teams of investigator depending on the section.
+So, just because the sheriffs and the Los Angeles Police Department are the most visible law enforcement officers in Los Angeles, that doesn't mean they're the only ones out there investigating.
+Depending on the section, they have other teams of investigators.

-For example, if it's health care fraud, you're going to have certain investigators that deal with that.
-Um, if it's prostitution, you'll have certain investigators that are dealing with that.
-If it has to do with bars and alcohol for example, ABC, Alcohol Beverage Control is going to monitoring that, and then some of the law enforcement agencies actually have the ability to make their own arrests.
+For example, if it's health care fraud, you'll have certain investigators who deal with that.
+If it's prostitution, you'll have certain investigators who deal with that.
+If it has to do with bars and alcohol, for example, ABC, Alcohol Beverage Control, is going to monitor that, and then some of the law enforcement agencies actually have the ability to make their own arrests.

-For example, campus police – take Cal State North University – they have their own campus police.
-I see cases where they arrest people on campus – students or other people entering the campus and those law enforcement officers will send the case into the District Attorney's Office who will prosecute the case, or they can call in other law enforcement officers like the LAPD to come in and assist them with the arrest; assist them with writing the police report in the case.
+For example, campus police – take Cal State North University – they have their campus police.
+I see cases where they arrest people on campus – students or other people entering the campus and those law enforcement officers will send the case to the District Attorney's Office, prosecute the case, or they can call in other law enforcement officers like the LAPD to come in and assist them with the arrest; assist them with writing the police report in the case.

 Prosecutors Decide What Charges to File

-The problem is you didn't do some of the investigation that needs to be done.
-I'm not going to file this case today and then the defendant who shows up in court that day is going to be told that either their case was rejected or their case was set out for another date for further investigation.
+The problem is that you didn't do some of the necessary investigation.
+I'm not going to file this case today, and then the defendant who shows up in court that day will be told that either their case was rejected or their case was set out for another date for further investigation.

-That means the prosecutors have decided there needs to be more investigation on the case before they're going to file it.
-They want to make sure if they file it, that they can successfully prosecute the person for the crime, because they know a good defense attorney is going to come in and try to up-end their case, attack their evidence.
+That means the prosecutors have decided the case needs more investigation before they file it.
+They want to make sure that if they file it, they can successfully prosecute the person for the crime because they know a good defense attorney is going to come in and try to upend their case and attack their evidence.

-But believe it nor not, the District Attorney's office has its own investigators that they can use who are part of the law enforcement team as well.
+But believe it or not, the District Attorney's office has its investigators that they can use who are part of the law enforcement team as well.

 Menu